Selected African American Internet Resources

 Institute for Research in African American Studies (Columbia University)

-John Hope Franklin Research Center for African and African American Documentation (Duke University)
+John Hope Franklin Research Center for African and African American History and Culture (Duke University)

 Joint Center for Political and Economic Studies